jerch/python-tinycc/README.md

 # python-tinycc

-Module to use the Tiny C Compiler for inline C in Python.
+Module to use the Tiny C Compiler for inlining C Code in Python.

-Tested with Ubuntu 14 (x86_64), WinXP (x86) and Raspbian (Raspberry Pi 3, ARMv7).
+Tested with:

+* CPython 2.7.6 and PyPy 2.2.1 Linux (both 64bit on x86_64, Ubuntu 14)
+* CPython 2.7.5 Windows (32bit on x86, Windows XP)
+* CPython 2.7.8 Windows (32bit on x86_64, Windows 10)
+* CPython 2.7.9 and PyPy 4.0.1 Linux (both 32bit on ARMv7 emulated, Raspberry Pi 3, Raspbian Jessie armhf)
+* CPython 2.7.3 Linux (32bit ARMv7, Wandboard, Ubuntu 12 armel)

 ### Get the Tiny C Compiler